 There are a whole host of different dances out there, find the ones that you like.
+Learn them all and you can make up your own!

 The Ballroom Dances are characterized by their continuous movement across the floor.
 Generally the more formal of the dances.
 A great way to develop your balance and control and work on your posture.